Motorslice: Chapter 0 and Chapter 1 Walkthrough – Arrival to City

 Dump Truck boss: beat it by reading it like a climb, not a duel

-Screenshot from Mirrored: Chapter 1
+Screenshot from Motorslice: Chapter 1

-Screenshot from Mirrored: Chapter 1
+Screenshot from Motorslice: Chapter 1

 After avoiding the front danger zone, use the orange beams and poles to start climbing.
 This is where the Chapter 0 motorslice lesson pays off.
 The climb is not optional flair; it is the boss mechanic.
-Wall jumps and orange traversal points lead you to the weak spots, and the boss becomes much more manageable if you think in terms of route segments instead of one long panic sequence.
+Wall jumps and orange traversal points lead you to the weak points, and the boss becomes much more manageable if you think in terms of route segments instead of one long panic sequence.

-The weak spots are typically read as three separate damage opportunities: one underneath, one in a front niche, and one near the rear wheel or chainsaw section.
 If you reach a safe perch, take the hit window and move on rather than overcommitting.
 Missing a cycle is annoying, but falling off because you got greedy wastes much more time.
 The boss is built to punish hesitation and impatience, so the winning pace is controlled aggression.

 Parry the glowing hazards and trap-like attacks when they are clearly telegraphed, but keep the rule from earlier chapters in mind: glow-based counters are for specific attacks, not everything that looks dangerous.
 If an attack is a giant crushing hitbox with bad geometry around it, movement is usually the answer.